2023 Most Popular Business Schools in Wisconsin

 Learn more about these popular schools below:

 Our analysis found University of Wisconsin - Madison to be the most popular school for business students in Wisconsin.
-UW - Madison is located in Madison, Wisconsin and has a large student population.
-In 2020-2021, this school awarded 3,501 degrees to qualified students.
+Madison, Wisconsin is the setting for this large institution of higher learning.
+The public school handed out degrees to 3,501 students in 2020-2021.

 Degree recipients from UW - Whitewater accumulate an average of $24,872 in student debt by the time they complete their degree.
 If you borrow this amount, expect your monthly student loan payment to be around $202, assuming you are on a 10-year repayment plan.After graduating from UW - Whitewater, students go on to jobs where they make an average of $40,115 during the early years of their career.
 Around 37% of those degree recipients were women.